Dimension reduction for integrative survival analysis: Simulation studies

 \subsection{Competing methods}

 We consider various competing methods, some of which can exploit the low-rankness assumption in \eqref{eq:RR}.
-Many of the competitors we consider can be expressed in the form
+Many of the competitors we consider estimate $\mbB_*$ column-by-column.
+The $j$th column of these estimators can be expressed

 where $\lambda_{(j)} \in (0, \infty)$ is a user specified tuning parameter for $j \in [J]$ and $q \in \left\{1, 2\right\}$.
-It is immediate that the minimizer can be obtained using $J$ separate regularized estimators of the $\mbb_{*(j)}.$ Based on \eqref{eq:sepEst}, we consider the following alternative estimators: \texttt{Sep-Ridge}, \eqref{eq:sepEst} with $q = 2$ and each $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set; \texttt{Sep-Lasso}, \eqref{eq:sepEst} with $q = 1$ and each $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set; \texttt{Proj-Sep-Ridge} (\texttt{Proj-Sep-Lasso}), the nearest rank-$r$ approximation to separate ridge-penalized (lasso-penalized) Cox models.
-To compute \texttt{Proj-Sep-Ridge}, we first obtain \eqref{eq:sepEst} with $q = 2$ and each $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set; and then find the nearest rank $r$ approximation (in squared Frobenius norm) to the estimate.
+Based on \eqref{eq:sepEst}, we consider the following alternative estimators: \texttt{Sep-Ridge}, \eqref{eq:sepEst} with $q = 2$ and each $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set (i.e., separate ridge regressions used for each population); \texttt{Sep-Lasso}, \eqref{eq:sepEst} with $q = 1$ and $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set; \texttt{Proj-Sep-Ridge} (resp. \texttt{Proj-Sep-Lasso}), the nearest rank-$r$ approximation to separate ridge-penalized (resp. lasso-penalized) Cox models.
+To compute \texttt{Proj-Sep-Ridge}, we first obtain \eqref{eq:sepEst} with $q = 2$ and each $\lambda_{(j)}$ chosen to minimize the deviance on the $j$th population validation set, then find the nearest rank $r$ approximation (in squared Frobenius norm) to the estimate.
 The rank parameter, $r$, is also chosen to minimize the deviance on the validation set.
-These latter estimators are similar to the ``lazy'' reduced-rank regression estimator described in \citet[Section 3.4.5]{qian2020large}.
+The latter estimators are inspired by the ``lazy'' sparse reduced-rank regression estimator from \citet[Section 3.4.5]{qian2020large}.

-We also consider \texttt{Convex-Approx}, the nuclear norm and group lasso penalized estimator of $\mbB_*$, i.e., \eqref{eq:convex_estimator} with $(\lambda, \gamma) \in [0, \infty) \times (0, \infty).$ Note that both \texttt{Proj-} estimators and \texttt{Convex-Approx} exploit the assumption of low-rankness in $\mbB_*$.
-Finally, we use our method with $s$ and $r$ chosen by cross-validation with $\rho_0 = 50$ (where $\rho_0$ is the initializing value of $\rho$ for the penalty method) and $\mu = 0.1$ fixed across every setting.
-We use \texttt{LR-Cox} to denote our proposed estimator \eqref{eq:estimator}.
+We also consider \texttt{Convex-Approx}, the nuclear norm and group lasso penalized estimator of $\mbB_*$ described in Web Appendix A.1.
+Note that both \texttt{Proj-} estimators and \texttt{Convex-Approx} exploit the assumption of low-rankness in $\mbB_*$.
+Finally, we use our method with $\rho_0 = 50$ (where $\rho_0$ is the initializing value of $\rho$ for the penalty method) and $\mu = 0.1$ fixed across every setting.
+Tuning parameters $s$ and $r$ are chosen to minimize the validation set deviance.
+We use \texttt{LR-Cox} to denote \eqref{eq:estimator}.